schollz/221e/README.md

 **Option 2: Manual SuperCollider Management**

+If you prefer complete manual control:

 1. Run SuperCollider and then open `collidertracker/internal/supercollider/collidertracker.scd` in SuperCollider.
 Then, in SuperCollider, goto "Language" -> "Evaluate File".
 SuperCollider should become Active.
-2. Run collidertracker with the `--skip-sc` flag:
+2. Run collidertracker with the `--skip-sc` flag to bypass all detection and management:

 ```bash
 ./collidertracker -s